duducamargo/desenv-software-java/README.md

-# Avaliação de Java - Universidade Positivo
+# Java Assessment - Universidade Positivo

-Este repositório contém minhas soluções para a avaliação de Java da Universidade Positivo.
-A avaliação consistia em 8 questões que abordavam diversos conceitos da linguagem Java.
+This repository contains my solutions for the Java assessment at Universidade Positivo.
+The assessment consisted of 8 questions covering various concepts of the Java language.

-## Questões
+## Questions

-1. **Questão 1**: Calculadora.
+1. **Question 1**: Calculator.

-2. **Questão 2**: Biblioteca Pessoal.
+2. **Question 2**: Personal Library.

-3. **Questão 3**: Gerenciamento de contas Bancárias.
+3. **Question 3**: Bank Account Management.

-4. **Questão 4**: Gerenciamento de jogadores.
+4. **Question 4**: Player Management.

-5. **Questão 5**: Registrador de carros.
+5. **Question 5**: Car Register.

-6. **Questão 6**: Lista de contatos.
+6. **Question 6**: Contact List.

-7. **Questão 7**: Gerenciador de mercado.
+7. **Question 7**: Market Manager.

-8. **Questão 8**: Sistema de uma Pizzaria.
+8. **Question 8**: Pizzeria System.

-## Estrutura do Repositório
+## Repository Structure

-- `exercicio01/`: Pasta contendo os arquivos relacionados à Questão 1.
+- `exercise01/`: Folder containing the files related to Question 1.
-- `exercicio022/`: Pasta contendo os arquivos relacionados à Questão 2.
+- `exercise02/`: Folder containing the files related to Question 2.
 - ...
-- `exercicio8/`: Pasta contendo os arquivos relacionados à Questão 8.
+- `exercise8/`: Folder containing the files related to Question 8.

-## Como Executar
+## How to Run

-1. Clone este repositório: git clone [https://github.com/duducamargo/desenv-software-java.git]
+1. Clone this repository: `git clone https://github.com/duducamargo/software-development-java.git`

-2. Navegue até a pasta da questão desejada: cd exercicio01/
+2. Navigate to the desired question folder: `cd exercise01/`

-3. Compile o código Java: javac NomeDoArquivo.java
+3. Compile the Java code: `javac FileName.java`

-4. Execute o programa Java: java NomeDoArquivo
+4. Run the Java program: `java FileName`

-## Notas
+## Notes

-- Certifique-se de ter o JDK (Java Development Kit) instalado em seu sistema para compilar e executar os programas Java.
+- Make sure you have the JDK (Java Development Kit) installed on your system to compile and run the Java programs.

-- Os arquivos fornecidos são apenas exemplos e podem não corresponder exatamente aos arquivos da avaliação real da universidade.
+- The provided files are examples and may not match exactly with the files from the university's actual assessment.

-## Autor
+## Author

-Nome: Eduardo Farias Camargo,
+Name: Eduardo Farias Camargo
 Email: edu.farias.camargo@gmail.com